 Jenny Lauritsen – Secretary

-Jenny Lauritsen, PhD works as a Planning consultant in Timor-Leste, where she is also the Organisational Development Advisor to Juventude ba Dezenvolvimentu Nasional (JDN).
-Prior to this she managed a Workforce Participation Policy Unit in the Department of Further Education, Employment, Science and Technology in SA.
-She worked for the SA Government for eleven years developing state-wide strategies to increase skills and employment of persons facing multiple barriers to employment.
-She has been involved in understanding and addressing the impact of labour market trends on disadvantaged sectors of the population in various parts of Australia and overseas for more than twenty five years and has a PhD in international employment relations.
+Prior to this she worked as a Policy and Strategy Manager in the Department of Further Education, Employment, Science and Technology in SA.
+She has been involved in understanding and addressing the impact of labour market trends on disadvantaged sectors of the population in various parts of Australia and overseas for more than thirty years and has a PhD in international employment relations.
 Jenny worked with the Young Christian Workers at a local, state, national and international level from the 1970s onwards.

 Judy O’Sullivan is a social worker and was the first person to be employed by the O’Sullivan Centre in 2000.
 In this role she worked in partnership with the YCW to establish mentoring programmes for young unemployed people and young newly arrived people together with a homework club for new arrivals.
-Judy is currently working in a Project Officer role to re-develop Youth Mental Health Services in South Australia.
+Judy is currently working as State-wide Youth Mental Health Implementation Principal Project Officer at SAHealth.
 Judy is passionate about the positive impact meaningful work can have for a young person’s wellbeing and connection with life.

 Denis Sheehan was employed as a part time project officer by the O’Sullivan Centre until his death in February 2018.
 His primary employment was as a welfare officer and student counsellor at Cambridge International College in Melbourne.
 Denis has worked as an employment placement officer at Sacred Heart Mission St Kilda Victoria and as a youth worker and secondary school teacher.